Stocks regain their footing a day after big tech sell-off

 People are also reading…

+Big Tech companies had some of the biggest gains on Wednesday.
+Software giant Microsoft rose 5.5% after reporting strong profits for its most recent quarter.
+Payments processing giant Visa jumped 6.6% after reporting a surge in profits fueled by a large jump in spending on the company’s namesake credit and debit card network.

 Big communications companies are also reporting their latest results.
-Alphabet, Google's parent company, slipped 2.2%, after posting its slowest quarterly revenue growth since 2020.
+Alphabet, Google's parent company, fell 4%, after posting its slowest quarterly revenue growth since 2020.

 Facebook parent, Meta Platforms, is on deck to report its results later Wednesday.
 Social media company Twitter and iPhone maker Apple will report their results on Thursday.